DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

-California in the U.S., and increasingly the effect of European Union law and policy more globally, with the ‘Brussels effect’ of its governance mechanisms influencing law and policy elsewhere due to the EU’s status as the world’s largest trading bloc and its active stance in developing and circulating its law and regulation beyond its borders.[^10Daly_81] This may also be the case for the EU’s proposed AI Act, which may follow the GDPR in forming a de facto global norm,[^10Daly_82] and one which at the moment, as mentioned above, will not prohibit outright the use of facial recognition, even by law enforcement.
+California in the U.S., and increasingly the effect of European Union law and policy more globally, with the ‘Brussels effect’ of its governance mechanisms influencing law and policy elsewhere due to the E.U.’s status as the world’s largest trading bloc and its active stance in developing and circulating its law and regulation beyond its borders.[^10Daly_81] This may also be the case for the E.U.’s proposed AI Act, which may follow the GDPR in forming a de facto global norm,[^10Daly_82] and one which at the moment, as mentioned above, will not prohibit outright the use of facial recognition, even by law enforcement.

-Yet, the Scottish example shows how other forms of norm circulation are possible which are not in the service of global capital and power where the local prohibitions on police facial recognition use in other parts of the world being referenced by the Scottish Parliament Justice Sub-Committee in its call for a moratorium on police use of live facial
+Yet, the Scottish example shows how other forms of norm circulation are possible which are not in the service of global capital and power with the local prohibitions on police facial recognition use in other parts of the world being referenced by the Scottish Parliament Justice Sub-Committee in its call for a moratorium on police use of live facial